imranpollob/dao/TESTING_README.md

-# DAO Project Testing Guide
+# 🧪 Grant DAO - Complete Testing Guide

-This guide provides step-by-step instructions to test all features of the DAO project from the terminal.
+This guide provides step-by-step instructions to test all features of the Grant DAO project from the terminal.
 The project includes smart contracts for governance, treasury management, and a Next.js frontend for user interactions.

+## 📚 Related Documentation

+- **[Main README](README.md)** - Project overview and quick start
+- **[Blog Post](blog-post1.md)** - Detailed DAO concepts and implementation
+- **[Demo Guide](DEMO_README.md)** - Ultra-fast 2-minute demo setup

+---

-## Prerequisites
+## 🛠️ Prerequisites

 - **Foundry**: For smart contract development and testing
   ```bash